Mer Rouge, Louisiana

 Mer Rouge (lit.
-'Red sea') is a village in Morehouse Parish, Louisiana, United States.
-The name is French for "Red Sea".
+'Red Sea') is a village in Morehouse Parish, Louisiana, United States.
 The population was 491 at the 2020 census, down from 628 in 2010.

 History

 There is a hill that serves as a boundary between Mer Rouge and Bastrop, named "Red Hill".
 According to legend, French settlers recognized the "sea of red sedge" between the bluffs to the north and west of the area.
-They called it Prarie Mer Rouge, or the "red sea" prairie.
+They called it "Prairie Mer Rouge", or the "red sea" prairie.

 On February 3, 1865, near the end of the American Civil War, two squadrons of the Illinois cavalry attacked Mer Rouge and, according to historian John D. Winters, seized some horses and mules, while also freeing some enslaved African-Americans.
 They then "burned about 300,000 bushels of corn [and] some cotton", thus undermining the production power of the pro-slavery rebels.

 In August 1922, in a case that would attract national attention, members of the Ku Klux Klan abducted two Mer Rouge men—Filmore Watt Daniel and Thomas Fletcher Richard—on the Bastrop highway.
 After torturing and killing the men, the Klansmen disposed of their bodies in nearby Lake Lafourche.
 Following the killings, Louisiana Governor John M. Parker sought help from the U.S. Department of Justice in suppressing Klan violence within the state.

 On October 5, 2014, a Union Pacific freight train crashed into a lowboy trailer loaded with a crane, seriously injuring both railroad crew and causing two engines along with 17 cars to derail.
 50 homes were evacuated due to the leakage of argon gas from the tank car.